 Francis is the Olivier Nomellini Senior Fellow at Stanford University’s Freeman Spogli Institute for International Studies (FSI), and a faculty member of FSI’s Center on Democracy, Development and the Rule of Law.
 He is also Director of Stanford’s Ford Dorsey Master’s in International Policy, and a professor (by courtesy) of Political Science.
 He has also held positions at George Mason and Johns Hopkins universities.
 He is a founding board member of The American Interest, as well as being a member of the American Political Science Association, the Council on Foreign Relations, and the Pacific Council for International Affairs.

 A prolific author and commentator, Francis’s works are popular with both academics and the public at large.
 Whilst best known for his breakout work The End of History and the Last Man (1992), he has authored many other works including The Origins of Political Order: From Prehuman Times to the French Revolution (2011) and Identity: The Demand for Dignity and the Politics of Resentment (2018).
 His most recent book is Liberalism and its Discontents (2022).

 For more information on Francis Fukuyama’s speaking topics and availability, contact firstname.lastname@example.org

 FRANCIS FUKUYAMA: SPEAKER

-Through his unique combination of political experience and academic excellence, Francis provides audiences with challenging and innovative political insights.
-His work encompasses history, philosophy, and political science and has made him one of the worlds most respected authorities on global geopolitcs, democratisation and emerging nations.
+Through his unique combination of political experience and academic excellence, Professor Fukuyama provides audiences with challenging and innovative political insights.
+His work encompasses history, philosophy, political science and technology, and has made him one of the world’s most respected authorities on global geopolitics, democratisation and emerging nations.
 His perspective is a must for any organisation looking to understand the trajectory of global politics.